 The Washington State Legislature created the Attorney General’s Office Local Government Public Records Consultation Program.
-In 2017 Laws (Engrossed Substitute House Bill 1594) it amended the Public Records Act (PRA) at RCW 42.56.570.
-The program will assist local government agencies by providing information and assistance to local agencies for developing PRA best practices, including but not limited to:
+In 2017 Engrossed Substitute House Bill 1594 amended the Public Records Act (PRA) at RCW 42.56.570.
+The program assists local government agencies by providing information and assistance to local agencies for developing PRA best practices, including but not limited to:

 - Responding to records requests;

 - Seeking additional public and private resources for developing and updating technology information services; and